SebastianRZSN/3Dmigoto-Armor/README.md

 - Intergrated to Visual Studio Community 2022.
 - Vertex Number Limit Break to default: 3200000 bytes.
 - Only support compile it in Release X64 mode.
+- Disable Hunting in code level rather in ini config file.

 # Discord Community
 Join our discord community for technique support and communicate.